citizenlabsgr/absentee/README.md

 Carefully sign the return envelope.
 Your signature should match your driver's license.
 You have until 8 p.m. on election day to return the ballot to your clerk's office via mail or [drop box](https://mvic.sos.state.mi.us/Voter/Index).
 To ensure your ballot is counted, return it as soon as possible!

+> ⚠️ If there are fewer than two weeks until an election, **do not** rely on the mail for your ballot to arrive in time.
+Use a drop box or deliver it to your clerk's office in person!

 You can track the status of your ballot using the same form in [step 1](#top):

 ![Absentee Ballot](images/mvic-ballot.png)